 Real Estate 101 for Nonprofits

 Our annual Real Estate 101 for Nonprofits course helps educate top nonprofit decision-makers about the nuances of buying, selling, and leasing commercial real estate.
-The course consists of five, two-hour workshops throughout the fall and features lectures, case studies, and group discussions with experienced real estate professionals and nonprofit executives that have recently navigated major real estate decisions.
+The course consists of five, two-hour workshops throughout the fall and features lectures, case studies, and group discussions with experienced real estate professionals and nonprofit executives who have recently navigated major real estate decisions.

-Applications for the 2024 Real Estate 101 for Nonprofits program have closed.
+Applications for the 2025 Real Estate 101 for Nonprofits program have closed.

 Program Details